smrkamran/smrkamran.github.io/README.md

 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+This will compile your project and store the build artifacts in the `docs/` directory (per `angular.json`), optimized by default for production.

 ## Running unit tests